StackStorm/chef-stackstorm/README.md

 Use version **<0.2.5** of this cookbook with chef **<12.4.0**.

+Starting with version **0.3.0*, Packagecloud repo will be used to install Stackstorm packages instead of building from source.

 ## Supported Platforms

 Tested to work on *ubuntu 14.04*, *fedora 20* and *centos 7.0*.